Analog PCB Design Guidelines for Analog Circuits

 Where to Place ADCs

-An ADC is where your analog signals will interface with the digital world, so this section needs to be placed carefully as it will have a digital portion.
-Discrete ADCs are best placed roughly along the boundary between your digital and analog sections.
+An ADC is where your analog circuits signals will interface with the digital world, so this section needs to be placed carefully as it will have a digital portion.
+Discrete ADCs are best placed roughly along the boundary between your digital and analog circuits sections.
 In fact, this is probably the only acceptable way to create an interface in a mixed-signal system that has split ground planes, simply because the ground plane on the silicon die can provide the reference plane for the incoming/outgoing signals.
 However, if you use a uniform ground plane, you'll have much more flexibility to place an ADC, as well as shielding provided by the ground plane.

 Routing Guidelines for Analog PCBs